vraj108108/Client-server-chat-tool/README.md

 # Client-Server-Chat-Application
-This is a simple client-server chat application developed in nodeJS
+This is a simple client-server chat tool developed in nodeJS by : vraj108
 #Installation

 1.Get it locally: